MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/AIShell/developer/create-ollama-agent.md

 ### Step 1: Create a new project

-Currently, the only way to import an agent is for it to be included in the folder structure of this repository.
-We suggest creating an agent under the `shell/agents` folder.
-Create a new folder with the prefix `AIShell.<AgentName>`.
-Within that folder, create a new C# project with the same name.
-Run the following command from the folder where you want to create the agent:
+First step is to create a new classlib project; create a new folder named `OllamaAgent` and then run the following command to create a new project:

 ```shell
 dotnet new classlib